 Bar-tailed godwits can fly about 12,000 km at one time – further than any other known bird.
 This recent discovery excited ornithologists around the world.
-Dr Phil Battley from Massey University’s Ecology Group and PhD student Jesse Conklin have been tracking and researching godwits’ flights from New Zealand.
+Dr Phil Battley from Massey University’s Ecology Group and PhD student Jesse Conklin (now Dr), have been tracking and researching godwits’ flights from New Zealand.

 The flight path

 The researchers found that godwits leave New Zealand from various estuaries (Manawatū, Miranda, Golden Bay, Christchurch, Otago and Southland) from the second week of March to the end of the month.
 It seems they fly direct from New Zealand to eastern Asian estuaries (Japan, Korea and China).
 The birds leave Asia for breeding grounds in Alaska in May.
 After breeding, they refuel on the coastlands of south-western Alaska (Yukon-Kuskokwim delta and Alaska Peninsula).
 They then return to New Zealand on a non-stop flight across the Pacific Ocean, taking 7–9 days, from September to mid-October.

 To prepare for the flight, the godwits need fuel.
 The average godwit normally weighs about 300 grams.
 After fuelling for the trip, they weigh about 600 grams – doubling their weight in fat.
 Even their kidneys, liver and intestines shrink to make room for more fat (so they don’t exceed maximum weight for efficient flight).
 Their fuel (food) is predominantly marine polychaete worms, which they extract from muddy sediments using their long bills.
 They also eat small bivalves and crabs.